ComradeVanti/trashbot/server/README.md

 - 1 = Player does not exist
 - 2 = Player does not have permission for this action
 - 3 = Player does not have access to the room
+- 4 = The message was missing some important property

 #### Host